 What is the age requirement?

-For couples, at least one person must be 62 to apply for residency.
+For couples, or for friends or family who will share a residence, at least one person must be 62 to apply for residency.
 The minimum age to be covered by Life Care is 62.

 What kinds of activities does Laurel Lake have?